Skip to main content

 Assistance Listings: 93.866 -- Aging Research

-The National Institute on Aging (NIA) intends to publish a Notice of Funding Opportunity (NOFO) to solicit applications for the NIA Artificial Intelligence and Technology Collaboratories (AITC) Program.
-The AITC Program promotes the development and implementation of artificial intelligence (AI) approaches and technology through research projects for aging and Alzheimer's disease (AD) and AD-related dementias (ADRD) research.
-All applications should propose strategies for addressing ethical challenges surrounding AI and technology development and implementation, and to employ, when possible, best practices established in the fields of aging and AD/ADRD.
-The AITC Program supports innovative cross-disciplinary collaborative teams, with investigators from academia, non-profit, and healthcare sectors across a wide range of disciplines working to advance priorities in aging and AD/ADRD research.
+This Notice of Funding Opportunity (NOFO) invites Center Core (P30) applications for the National Institute on Aging (NIA) Artificial Intelligence and Technology Collaboratories (AITC) program.
+The AITC Program promotes the development and implementation of artificial intelligence approaches and technology through research projects for aging and AD/ADRD research.
+All applications should propose strategies for addressing ethical challenges surrounding artificial intelligence and technologydevelopment and implementation, and to employ, when possible, best practices established in the fields of aging and AD/ADRD.

 Eligibility